project-monolith/bus-kiosk-redesign/README.md

 We're going to redesign the OBA web app that runs in the kiosks on 3rd Ave.

+## Building and running the backend

+1. Have a relatively modern version of ruby.
+2. `gem install bundler`
+3. `bundle install`
+4. `bundle exec ruby app.rb`
+5. Complain to Mike if it didn't work.

 ## Team Members

 REDACTED